degnedict/join2create/README.md

 2. **Invite the Bot to Your Server**: After creating the application, invite the bot to your Discord server using the OAuth2 URL provided in the Discord Developer Portal.

-3. **Configure Bot Parameters**:
+3. **Run in Docker**: Join2Create is containerized with Docker for easy deployment.
+To run the bot in Docker, follow these steps:

+   - Ensure Docker is installed on your system.
    - Open `docker-compose.yml` and input your bot token and channel ID.
    - Alternatively, you can use the following Docker command:

     ```bash
     docker run -d \